Keerthana-Uppanda/SmartEnergyProject/README.md

 * Mean Absolute Error (MAE)
 * Root Mean Squared Error (RMSE)

-Metrics were calculated for:
+Metrics were calculated for training, validation, and test sets.

-* Training set
-* Validation set
-* Test set

 ### Time-Series Cross-Validation (Overfitting Check)

-* Performed **TimeSeriesSplit cross-validation** to respect temporal ordering
+* Applied **TimeSeriesSplit cross-validation** to preserve temporal ordering
 * Observed consistent MAE values across folds with low variance
 * Results indicate that the baseline model **does not suffer from overfitting**

-### Visualizations

-* Actual vs Predicted energy consumption (line plot)
-* Scatter plot of actual vs predicted values

-The baseline model provides a reference for evaluating advanced models.

 ---